fgoujeon/maki/README.md

 int main()
 {
     /*
-    We're responsible for instantiating our context ourselves.
-Also, as the states, actions and guards only holds a reference to this context and not a copy, it's also our responsibility to keep it alive until the state machine is destructed.
+    When we instantiate the state machine, we also instantiate:
+    - a context;
+    - the states mentionned in the transition table.
+    Note that the states are instantiated once and for all: no construction or destruction happens during state transitions.
     */
-    auto ctx = context{};

-    /*
-    When we instantiate the state machine, we also instantiate every state, action and guard mentionned in the transition table.
-Note that they're instantiated once and for all: no construction or destruction happens during state transitions.
-    */
-    auto sm = sm_t{ctx};
+    auto sm = sm_t{};
+    auto& ctx = sm.get_context();

 #if TESTING
     auto simulate_push = [&](const int duration_ms)